talentot/talentot/README.md

 - Hi  👋 I’m Tatiana
 -  📍 Currently I lived in Uruguay
-- 📚  I'm currently a student at Jovenes a Programar (Ceibal)
+- 📚  I'm a student of Jovenes a Programar (Ceibal)
 - 🌱 I’m learning JavaScript, HTML and CSS